Search Engine Optimization (SEO) Updates

 New tools have been introduced for people to discover live streams in Search and Assistant.
 You can add structured data and utilize the Indexing API to let Google know when your video is live to get the red “live” badge.
 To add the structured data, use the live stream developer documentation to flag your video as a live broadcast and mark the start and end times.
 In addition, VideoObject structured data is required to tell Google that there's a video on your page.
 With the rise of live video, it’s great that Google now offers a way to code structured data for live videos with the API tool.

 December 03, 2018 | Q&A Pages Have Rich Results Expanded

 People search for answers to all kinds of questions on popular news sites, expert forums, and help and support message boards.
 Google developed a rich result type for question and answer (Q&A) sites.
 To be eligible for the feature, add Q&A structured data to your pages with Q&A content, including one question and one or more answers.
-With adding specific structured data to the message board, it allows Google to index the questions and answers for search queries.
+Adding specific structured data to the message board allows Google to index the questions and answers for search queries.

 November 08, 2018 | Webmasters Notified of Unclear Subscription Pages for Some Sites

 If pages do not provide sufficient billing information, the webmaster is now notified through Google Search Console.
 Note, this only applies to the websites that do not provide enough billing information for subscriptions/transactions so this does not apply to all sites.
 This update shows that Google is making it a priority to notify websites that do not provide a good and straightforward user experience.

 September 04, 2018 | New Google Search Console is Now Live for Select Reports

 With Google Search Console graduating out of beta, there are also additional features released including:

 - The Manual Actions Report has moved to the Overview page to ensure critical alerts aren’t missed.